BOQ Q Rewards

 Q Rewards is Bank of Queensland's rewards program.
 You can earn points with a BOQ Blue Visa or Platinum Visa credit card and redeem them for cashbacks, gift cards or transfer to Flybuys or Velocity Points.

 The Bank of Queensland (BOQ) Q Rewards is a credit cards reward program for cardholders with a BOQ Blue Visa Credit Card or BOQ Platinum Visa Credit Card.
-You can use these points when shopping at Q Rewards partners (like Kogan and Apple) or transfer the points to Flybuys or Velocity Points (with the Platinum Visa Card).
+Q Rewards Points can be redeemed as a cashback reward to your account or applied as a credit for selected purchases through Pay with Points.
+You can also redeem points for gift cards from a wide range of retailers, or convert them to Flybuys or Velocity Frequent Flyer points.

 How can I earn BOQ rewards points with a credit card?